slapz/frckl-init-wordpress/README.md

 you can use dandelion (a nice ruby-gem) for deployment, a basic config is in the root dir of this project.
 Edit that file, and run `dandelion deploy`.
 This does not deploy your database - you will have to do that manually.
+Change the file wp-config-remote.php for the remote-db-config.

 ## Basic recommended plugins (included)